WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * you can have ASG react to number of messages inside the queue

+- you can also set up **DelaySeconds (Delay Queue)**.
+This will make sure that **any new message will be invisible for X seconds for consumers before being available for processing**.
+DO not mistake this with _Visibility timeout_

 ### AWS Workspaces

 - desktop as a service